Susann Carmen Jagodzińska

 Reminiscence

-She is inspired by personal memories when creating her clothes.
+She is inspired by personal memories when creating her handmade clothes.

 Her grandmother’s name was Yuri, which translates as Lily.